 Spread the charcoal out, covering the bottom of the grill for direct grilling or bank them to the side for indirect heat.
 Use the long-handled tongs to move the coals.

-Coat the grill rack with vegetable oil to prevent sticking; use a saturated paper towel or a brush.
+Use a saturated paper towel or a brush to coat the grill rack with vegetable oil to prevent sticking.
 Wearing mitts, place the grilling surface back on the grill.
 Allow the grill surface to heat up before placing food on the grill.

-Use indirect heat for grilling larger cuts of meat such as whole chickens, turkeys and roasts that require longer cooking, for fatty meats such as duck or for foods like fish fillets that need lower heat.
+Use indirect heat for larger cuts of meat such as whole chickens, turkeys and roasts that require longer cooking as well as for fatty meats like duck and for foods like fish fillets that need lower heat.

 Grilling over indirect heat is more difficult on a mini charcoal grill because the coal is still close to the cooking surface.

 - Move the charcoal to either side of the grill, leaving the center free of coals.
 Place a drip pan between the coals, if desired, to catch drippings.
 For foods that require long cooking times, add a thin layer of water to the drip pan.

 - Place the meat in the center of the grill.

 - Close the lid and keep it closed, lifting it only to baste the meat, check for doneness or add coals.